-- The default file name is NESikeys. - The LICPATH keyword/value pair in the product configuration file (see "Appendix D. Product Configuration File") specifies the full path name to this file.
-The default is: /usr/share/nesi/NESikeys. - The systems programmer installing the software must initially create this file prior to invocation of EFT components such as Service Initiator and Client. - A leading '#' character in a file record denotes a comment line. - The systems programmer installing this software must edit this file to add a new encrypted Software Key each time such a key is obtained from NESi for a .
-This should be done prior to installing the product, and must be done prior to being able to run the product successfully.
+- The default file name is NESikeys. - The LICPATH keyword/value pair in the product configuration file (see "Appendix D. Product Configuration File" on page 207) specifies the full path name to this file.
+The default is: /usr/share/nesi/NESikeys - The systems programmer installing the software must initially create this file prior to invocation of EFT components such as Service Initiator and Client. - A leading '#' character in a file record denotes a comment line. - The systems programmer installing this software must edit this file to add a new encrypted Software Key each time such a key is obtained from NESi.
+This should be done prior to installing the product and must be done prior to being able to run the product successfully.
 After the product has been started with a valid license key, new keys may be added to the top of the file and the product will utilize the first valid key when necessary. - The file may contain multiple keys per product due to new product releases or a change to the platform's fingerprint (on UNIX this corresponds to the hostname for the target host).
 To make the file easier to maintain over time, it is recommended that you add newer keys to the top and precede each key entry with a comment line that documents the product and release level of the product that the key is associated with.
-It will then be easier to delete older keys that are no longer valid for the product. - The following shows an example of what a NESikeys file might look like after adding several keys to the file:
+It will then be easier to delete older keys that are no longer valid for the product.

+The following shows an example of what a NESikeys file might look like after adding several keys to the file:

 '''

 Network Executive Software, Inc. Software License Key file

-eFT803IP 5.4 (exp.
-2013-07-01)
+eFT803IP 5.5 (exp.
+2020-07-01)

 CNBJ-YAA6-ABAA-DBPH-Q3QB-3KXJ

-eFT803IP 5.4 (exp.
-2013-12-31)
+eFT803IP 5.5 (exp.
+2019-12-31)

 CP4Z-YAAA-ABAA-CFK7-OPAV-OQZL

 '''

-Appendix F. EFT Error Messages for UNIX
+Appendix F. EFT Messages for UNIX

 This appendix is intended to give users more information about EFT messages that may be seen during a session.
-All of the EFT messages have been listed along with details describing them.
-Many of the messages are self explanatory (e.g. "Invalid command") and require no further discussion.
+Many of the messages are self-explanatory (e.g. "Invalid command") and require no further discussion.
 At the end of this message table is a list and description of the messages that require further explanation.

-It should be noted that the EFT messaging scheme is designed to generate various levels of messages which is why a single erroneous condition may result in two, three, or even four messages.
+It should be noted that the NetEx/eFT messaging scheme is designed to generate various levels of messages which is why a single erroneous condition may result in two or more messages.
 Each level of message that is displayed (from first to last), is designed to be slightly more specific than the message preceding it.
 All of the messages that are displayed should be considered when attempting to diagnose an error condition.
+Each message is prefixed with a Facility or system name that generated the message: